 I have heard of research that determined men can only be attracted to one sex whereas women can legitimately be bisexual.
 Is this true?

-Although it is clearly possible for men to have some degree of attraction to both sexes, women seem to have a more natural capacity for bisexuality than men.
-For instance, research has found that self-identified heterosexual women exhibit almost equally strong levels of genital arousal in response to male-male, female-female, and male-female pornography, whereas heterosexual men do not .2 Thus, men and women appear to have different levels of erotic plasticity, such that women of all sexual orientations are capable of being turned on by a wider range of sexual targets than are men.
-As some additional evidence of this, research has found that some women go back and forth between having relationships with men and women and change their sexual identity to be consistent with their sexual desires (a phenomenon known as “sexual fluidity”) .3 No corresponding pattern of behavior has ever been documented among men.
-Women’s greater erotic plasticity is also evidenced by the fact that women are less likely than men to develop sexual fetishes (i.e., to become fixated on certain objects or body parts in order to receive sexual pleasure).
+Although it is clearly possible for men to have some degree of attraction to both sexes, bisexuality seems to be more common among women than men.
+As some evidence of this, research has found that self-identified heterosexual women exhibit significant levels of genital arousal in response to male-male, female-female, and male-female pornography, whereas heterosexual men do not .
+This suggests that men and women have different levels of erotic plasticity, such that women are capable of being turned on by a wider range of sexual targets than are men.
+Also consistent with this idea are the results of a few studies indicating that some women go back and forth between having relationships with men and women and change their sexual identity to be consistent with their sexual desires (a phenomenon known as “sexual fluidity”) .
+In contrast, reports of fluid sexuality among men are less common.
+Women’s greater erotic plasticity is also evidenced by the fact that women are less likely than men to develop sexual fetishes (i.e., to become fixated on certain objects or body parts in order to experience sexual arousal and pleasure).

 In summary, while it is indeed possible for both men and women to be bisexual, evidence from a variety of sources suggests that bisexuality may be a more common occurrence among women than men.